Last Updated on: 2nd September 2023, 06:31 pm

 Hermit crabs will associate handling with pleasure if you do this a few times.

-While you should never pick up hermit crabs for no reason, there will be times that you need to move them physically.
+While you should never pick up hermit crabs for no reason, there will be times you need to move them.
 Relocating hermit crabs to clean a habitat or isolating a hermit crab set to molt will be easier if they accept handling.

-Making your own jam can be time-consuming, so purchasing a jar from the supermarket is easier.
+Making jam can be time-consuming, so purchasing a jar from the supermarket is easier.
 Ideally, get a sugar-free, organic brand.

-Strawberry-flavored milk is a popular human treat, but it’s unsuitable for hermit crabs.
+Strawberry-flavored milk is a popular human treat that’s unsuitable for hermit crabs.

 It’s claimed that hermit crabs are lactose intolerant, but that’s not strictly true, as they can digest small quantities of cheese or milk.

 Additionally, hermit crabs are messy eaters and drinkers.
-Spilling milk on the substrate will lead to staining, bacteria, and insects, unbalancing the hermit crabs’ ecosystem.
+Spilled milk on the substrate will cause stains, bacteria, and insects, unbalancing the hermit crabs’ ecosystem.

 How To Feed Strawberries To Hermit Crabs